 Request a Hearing Before an Administrative Law Judge (ALJ)

 You must request a hearing before an ALJ within 60 days.
 Having an experienced disability attorney can make a significant difference at this stage.
-A skilled and knowledgeable Arizona disability attorney can help present the facts about your disability in a way that helps get your claim approved.

 Request Review by the Appeals Council